Vermont Lemon Law: Your Complete Legal Guide

 Step 1: Document Everything

-- Obtain written repair orders for each visit (dealers must provide these)
+- Obtain written repair orders for each visit (dealers must provide these by law).

-- Save all correspondence with dealer and manufacturer
+- Save all correspondence with the dealer and manufacturer.

 Step 2: Report and Allow Repairs

 Report the nonconformity to the manufacturer, its agent, or authorized dealer during the warranty term.
-Allow a reasonable number of repair attempts, typically at least three for the same problem.
+Allow a reasonable number of repair attempts.
+For Method A claims, this typically means at least three attempts for the same problem.

-Before requesting arbitration, you may need to allow the manufacturer a final opportunity to repair the vehicle.
-The manufacturer must disclose procedures for requesting a final repair attempt in the warranty or owner’s manual.
+Before the claim proceeds to a hearing, the manufacturer may request a final opportunity to repair the vehicle.
+The manufacturer must disclose procedures for requesting a final repair attempt in the warranty or owner's manual.
+Any right to a final repair attempt is waived if the manufacturer does not complete it at least five days before the scheduled hearing.

 Step 5: Arbitration Hearing

-Hearings are typically held monthly.
-Cases may be resolved by settlement, acceptance of a final repair attempt, administrative dismissal, or other disposition before reaching a hearing.
+Hearings are held monthly.
+Cases may be resolved by settlement, acceptance of a final repair attempt, or administrative dismissal before reaching a hearing.
+At the hearing, you may represent yourself or bring an attorney.

 Vermont Motor Vehicle Arbitration Board